quicwg/datagram/draft-ietf-quic-datagram.md

 protocols generally require a reliable and authenticated handshake, followed by unreliable secure transmission of IP packets.
 This can, for example, require a TLS connection for the control data, and DTLS for tunneling IP packets.
-A single QUIC connection could support both parts when unreliable datagrams are available.
+A single QUIC connection could support both parts with the use of unreliable datagrams in addition to reliable streams.

 # Transport Parameter